Chapter 16 R Markdown

 4. The files for generating the notes and assignments (onQ -> R Markdown Examples)

-You may use R Markdown for your final project.
+You may use R Markdown for your project.

 # Level 1 Heading